Thomas-Redmond/Cardiff-University-Internship-Task/README.md

 # Error List
 Error Name | Description
 --------------|----------------
-P700 | Random.seed() used inside the function game
+P690 | Recommended function names are not detected.
-P702 | Call the function game for 1a
+P700 | Only use the seed for debugging / testing OUTSIDE the function P701 | For loop is more appropriate in this function P702 | Call the function game for 1a
 P703 | Return answer from winProbability as a number P704 | Returned answer should not be rounded